 What Are Some Real-World Examples of TCPA Violations?

 There are several notable cases that highlight how important it is to follow TCPA regulations, whether you’re a brand, or a marketing agency working on behalf of a brand.

-Dish Network In 2017, Dish Network had to pay approximately $341 in damages for violating TCPA guidelines.
+In 2017, Dish Network had to pay approximately $341 million in damages for violating the TCPA.
 Members of the class action suit alleged that Dish had knowingly called numbers on the Do Not Call registry.
 Dish tried to argue that their telemarketing provider, Satellite System Network, was at fault, not them.
 The jury rejected this argument and awarded $400 per call.

-Domino’s Pizza In 2013, Domino’s Pizza agreed to pay nearly $10 million dollars to settle a class action lawsuit.
+In 2013, Domino’s Pizza agreed to pay nearly $10 million dollars to settle a class-action lawsuit.
 Similar to the Dish Network case, the court found that consumers had received unsolicited marketing calls.
 Additionally, it was found that Domino’s sent promotional texts without receiving consent first.

 Alright, now that you have enough information to pass the Bar exam (…kidding) let’s learn about exactly when these laws start applying to you.

 We’ve already touched on this, but it’s still worth repeating.
 To remain TCPA compliant you must practice express consent.
 When it comes to text marketing, it’s imperative for TCPA compliance that the recipient of a message has given you prior express written consent in response to a clear and conspicuous disclosure that they are agreeing to receive (a) marketing/promotional messages from you (b) sent by an autodialer and (c) their agreement to receive the message is not conditioned on any purchase.
 Fortunately, we provide you with some tools to help you obtain TCPA-compliant express consent if you choose to secure consent from your customers via the Simple Texting platform.